Rats: The Rusical

 "Rats: The Rusical" is the second episode of the second series of the British television show RuPaul's Drag Race UK.
 It originally aired on 21 January 2021 and sees contestants perform in the show's first Rusical (musical theatre challenge), which is also the Drag Race franchise's first live Rusical.

 Sheridan Smith is a guest judge.
 Veronica Green wins the episode's challenge.
 Cherry Valentine eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Tayce to "Memory" by Elaine Paige.

 Episode

 Sheridan Smith is a guest judge.

 The remaining contestants return to the Werk Room following Joe Black's elimination from the competition.
 On a new day, RuPaul greets the contestants and reveals the mini-challenge, which tasks contestants with electing a Drag Race cabinet in the categories "Secretary of Shade" (most shady), "Trade Minister" (most attractive out of drag), "Leader of the House of Loading It Up" (most cocky), and "Baroness Basic" (most basic).
 A'Whora, Tayce, Lawrence Chaney, and Tia Kofi win in the respective categories.

-For the main challenge, the contestants are tasked with acting and singing live in a Cats-inspired Rusical called Rats: The Rusical.
+For the main challenge, the contestants are tasked with acting and singing live in a Cats-inspired Rusical (musical theatre challenge) called Rats: The Rusical.
 For being voted "Baroness Basic", Tia Kofi gets to assign the roles.
+There is some friction about the roles between Cherry Valentine and Veronica Green.
 Following are the contestants and roles: